GiggleLiu/ScientificComputingForPhysicists/docs/src/chap5/complexity.md

 ## Problem reduction

 !!! example "Circuit SAT to Spin-glass"
-    Please check the demo package: https://github.com/GiggleLiu/ScientificComputingDemos/tree/main/Spinglass
+    Please check the demo package: https://github.com/GiggleLiu/ScientificComputingDemos/tree/main/Spinglass [^Glover2019].

+!!! example "Circuit SAT to Hard-core lattice gas"
+    Please check the Ref.[^Nguyen2023].

 ## Algorithm: Tropical tensor network

-(WIP)
+(WIP)[^Liu2021][^Liu2023]

 ## Algorithm: Branching and bounding

-The branching algorithm is a general algorithm for solving optimization problems.
+The branching algorithm[^Fomin2013] is a general algorithm for solving optimization problems.
 It works by recursively dividing the search space into smaller subspaces and solving each subspace separately.
 The algorithm starts with the entire search space and divides it into smaller subspaces using a branching rule.
 It then solves each subspace separately and combines the solutions to find the optimal solution for the entire search space.
 The algorithm uses a bounding rule to determine when to stop dividing the search space and when to combine the solutions.

 Let us use the independent set problem as an example, which is a well-known NP-complete problem.
 The independent set problem is to find a set of vertices in a graph such that no two vertices are adjacent.
 The goal is to find the largest independent set in the graph.